yanamal/dog-bed/index.md

 <img src="assets/images/cushions/head/face-height.jpg" height="300"/>

 Why 8.5 inches?
 I'm glad you asked.
 The "height" of the mouth piece is 6" (1/4 of the width, based on the sock heel model).
 When the sock is on a foot, and the heel is actually making a 3-dimensional heel, it makes a 90 degree angle.
-Then, the distance between the top and bottom edges of the heel piece is the hypotenuse of a right triangle, so it's 6 * &Sqrt; 2, or about 8.5 inches.
+Then, the distance between the top and bottom edges of the heel piece is the hypotenuse of a right triangle, so it's 6 * &sqrt; 2, or about 8.5 inches.

 Now, recall that the width of our mouth is exactly half of the total perimeter of our sphere, by design.
 The simplest way to fit that on our sphere, given our other constraints, is to make the edges of the mouth be geodesic arcs (so like longitude on a globe, but not like latitude) that go from one "pole" to the other "pole", if we put the axis through the side of our sphere